William Gill (dramatist): Colville's Folly Company and initial work on Broadway: 1877-1881

 While the Gills were starring with the Colville Company on tour, Rice's theatre troupe presented the world premiere of a new burlesque written by William Gill entitled Horrors, or the Rajah of Zogobad.
 The work starred Willie Edouin and it premiered on 10 October 1878 at the Milwaukee Opera House.
 Rice's troop then toured the work to Haverly's Theatre in Chicago, followed by performances in San Francisco and Philadelphia before it reached Broadway's Union Square Theater on 28 May 1879 where it was received favorably if not enthusiastically by the New York press.
 It ran on Broadway for 48 performances before Rice's company continued on their tour elsewhere.
 The work remained in the Rice company's repertoire for several years.

 For the British actress Eliza Weathersby, Gill penned a new musical, The Ramblers, which premiered at Pike's Opera House, San Francisco on 3 March 1879.
 This work became part of the repertoire of a new company co-founded by Gill and theatre manager Frank J. Pilling in the autumn of 1879.
 The repertoire of this new company also included another new musical by Gill, Our Goblins, which the Gill & Pilling Pleasure Company presented in its world premiere on 17 November 1879, at the Olympic Theatre in Chicago.
 The music for the production was created by the violinist and composer George Loesch (b.
-1846), and the work starred Gill as Benjamin Franklin Cobb with Waddy portraying his " 'his better half' Mrs. B. F. Cobb" using the stage name Elinor Deering.
+1846), and the work starred Gill as Benjamin Franklin Cobb with Waddy portraying "'his better half' Mrs. B. F. Cobb" using the stage name Elinor Deering.
 The cast also included the actor Francis Wilson as Alfred Comstock Silvermine of Leadville, Amy Gordon as Tillie St. Aubyn, and Augustus J Bruno as Octavius Longfellow Warbler.

 Our Goblins was a popular success, and the Gill's toured the United States in this production for a period of more than two years before ultimately disbanding the Pilling and Gill theatre company in January 1883.
 The popularity of the work was such that Gill penned a musical sequel in the midst of the original work's tour, Our Goblins at Home; Society in a Nutshell, or Piqued Out of Divorce.
 This work premiered at the Academy of Music in Reading, Pennsylvania on 14 February 1881.
 Ultimately, the decision was made to combine the best of both productions into a composite new version entitled Our Goblins; or, Fun on the Rhine, and it was this composite version that was performed on Broadway at the Fourteenth Street Theatre where it opened on 21 March 1881.